 A soil test is always the best method of determining the fertilization needs of the crop.
 Information on soil testing is available in HGIC 1652, Soil Testing.

 Follow the results of a soil test to maintain a soil pH between 5.
 8 and 6.
 5 and optimal fertility levels.
-If a soil test has not been taken, apply 5-10-15 or 6-12-12 before planting and as a sidedress.
-Okra tends to respond to a high phosphate fertilizer.
+If a soil test has not been taken, apply 25 to 50 pounds of 10-10-10 before planting or other fertilizer that would give between 2½ to 5 pounds of nitrogen, phosphorus, and potassium per 1,000 square feet.
 The okra plant has a sensitive balance between vegetation (leaf production) and reproduction (pod production).
-The use of additional nitrogen should be avoided on vigorous plantings until fruiting begins to check plant growth.
-Two or more sidedressings with a high analysis nitrogen material may be needed, however, depending on rainfall.
-It is important to supply additional nitrogen late in the season at the time the “forms” or “blooms” are concentrated in the top of the plant.
+The use of additional nitrogen should be avoided on vigorous plantings until fruiting begins to manage plant growth and ensure pod production.
+Okra should be sidedressed with 3 to 6 pounds of calcium nitrate (15.
+5-0-0) per 1,000 square feet or 1 to 2 pounds per 100 feet of row.
+Sidedressing should occur at 3 to 4 weeks after planting and again at 6 to 8 weeks after planting.
+More applications of calcium nitrate may be needed later, depending on rainfall and how long okra is expected to produce.
+It is important to supply additional nitrogen late in the season at the time blooms are concentrated at the top of the plant.

 Water the garden to provide a uniform moisture supply to the crop.
-The garden should be watered in the morning so that the foliage is dry before dark.
-Water the garden sufficiently to moisten the soil to a depth of 6 inches.
-Light sprinklings will encourage shallow rooting of the plants.
-The critical period for moisture is during pod set and pod development.
+If using a hose or sprinkler, the garden should be watered in the morning so that the foliage is dry before dark.
+An alternative method to using a hose or sprinkler to water is installing a drip irrigation system.
+These systems can be installed rather easily and will help to conserve water, keep foliage dry, and target application areas.
+Whichever method is used, the garden should be watered sufficiently to moisten the soil to a depth of 6 inches.
+Light watering will encourage shallow rooting of the plants.
+The critical period for soil moisture is during pod set and pod development.

 Weed control is important in this crop, especially when the plants are small.
 Cultivation and use of organic mulches are the best methods for weed control.
 Cultivation should be shallow to prevent damage to the roots of the crop.
 Organic mulches (2- to 3-inch layer) conserve moisture as well as control weeds.